Close

 Now, plug the values into the ROI formula:

 The ROI for this rental property investment is 6%.
-This means that for every dollar invested in the property, you earned a 6% return in profit over the course of one year.
+This means that for every dollar invested in the property, you earned a 6% return in profit over one year.

 Final Thoughts